SeanRiggs/Huginn-Docker-Compose_AMD_X86_ARM/README.md

 # Huginn-Docker-Compose_AMD_X86_ARM
 Compiled huginn docker run command converted into docker-compose.yml file.
 Includes images for both ARM/aarch64 and x86 Linux/AMD infrastructure.
 Compose file also includes separate container for MySQL database and separate docker network.
 This also includes persistant volumes so data is not lost on container recreation.
-Options will allow you to run on any physical linux maching (including RaspberryPi) and virtual Machines.
+Options will allow you to run on any physical linux machine (including RaspberryPi) and virtual Machines.
 Tested on Debian and Ubuntu.

 # Getting Started